line72/subte/README.md

 * the frequencies of a group of trips,
 * start and expiry dates of a calendar,
 * information about agencies other than their name.

+Remember to add the destination stop of a trip.
+The time of the destination stop is the arrival at destination time.
+Destination stops are not shown by some "windows" of the minimalistic web interface.
+The last stop of a trip is always assumed to be the destination stop.

 To provide the minimalistic web-based timetables interface:
 * export the transit data by clicking either on the `Export to KML with tables` toolbox button or the `Export to KML with links` toolbox button and selecting an empty directory,